-• Acknowledging social injustice and 'victimisation'
+Acknowledging social injustice and 'victimisation'

-Arrangements for dealing with children in trouble should be underpinned by an understanding that most such might legitimately be constructed as victims of multiple forms of social injustice and disadvantage.
+Arrangements for dealing with children in trouble should be underpinned by an understanding that most such children are victims of multiple forms of social injustice and disadvantage.

 There is compelling evidence of a relationship between victimisation and offending.
 Children who offend are more likely to be victims of crime and victims are more likely to engage in offending.